danielyxie/bitburner/doc/source/guidesandtips/recommendedbitnodeorder.rst

     :Max Level: 3

     This Source-File unlocks Sleeve technology in other BitNodes.
-    Each level of this Source-File also grants you a Duplicate Sleeve
+    Each level of this Source-File also grants you a Duplicate Sleeve.

 Difficulty
     Hard